CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 First try: a simple Ping-Pong program example
 =============================================

 As suggested by some people, we provide here a simple Ping-Pong program to upload on an Arduino board.
 First, install the Arduino IDE 1.6.6.
+Check that the AVR board library is not above 1.6.9 as there might be some compilation issue otherwise.
 Then, in your sketch folder, copy the content of the Arduino folder of the distribution.

 Run the gateway with: